 What does 'thoughtful redesign' mean?
 To me it means, at minimum:

-- Meeting branding goals (if what they are isn't clear, it may be time for from-the-ground-up rebranding)
+- Meeting branding goals (if they aren't clear, it may be time for from-the-ground-up rebranding)

-- Meeting user goals (ideally, talk with real users; intel also available from website analytics and Sales)
+- Meeting user goals (talk with real users; intel also available from website analytics and Sales)